Elderly laundromat owners go viral modeling customers' forgotten clothes

 Two geriatric laundromat owners have become Taiwan's latest viral sensation by posing for a series of photos wearing clothes left behind by their customers.

-Having spent decades running a laundromat in the coastal city of Taichung, Chang Sho-Er, 84, and her husband Wan Ji, 83, are now proving a hit on Instagram after their grandson -- and stylist -- set up an account for them in June.
+Having spent decades running a laundromat in the coastal city of Taichung, Hsu Sho-Er, 84, and her husband, Chang Wan Ji, 83, are now proving a hit on Instagram after their grandson -- and stylist -- set up an account for them in June.
 Any items left at the laundromat for over a year are considered fair game.

 The couple pose in vintage-style garments, which they accessorize with hats and sunglasses.
 They also opted for more youthful looks -- one image sees the pair sporting Adidas tops and bucket hats.

-Note: This story has been updated to correct the couple's family names.